-Claim: President Obama did not mention the death of Chris Kyle but ordered flags flown at half-staff for Whitney Houston.
+Claim: President Obama did not mention the death of Chris Kyle or Nancy Reagan, but ordered flags flown at half-staff for Whitney Houston.

 Example:[Collected via e-mail, February 2013]

 A friend posted a meme on Facebook today, the gist of which was as follows: Chris Kyle (American soldier who was shot and killed at a gun range recently) doesn't get mentioned by Obama, but Obama had the nerve to order flags lowered to half-mast in honor of Whitney Houston.

 Origins: Title 4 of the United States Code, which outlines the role of flag of the United States, specifies occasions on which all government buildings, offices, public schools, and military bases are to fly their flags at half-staff, occasions which include the deaths of presidents, vice presidents, members of Congress, justices of the Supreme Court, and state governors.
 As well, the President of the United States may issue proclamations directing U.S. flags to be flown at half-staff on other occasions, as was done in recent years for the death of Pope John Paul II, the interment of Frank Buckles (the last surviving American World War I veteran), the crew of the Space Shuttle Columbia's final mission (who died when the ship disintegrated during re-entry), the funeral of astronaut Neil Armstrong, and the shootings at Fort Hood, Virginia Tech, the Century Aurora theater, and Sandy Hook Elementary School.

 State governors may also direct all U.S. and state flags in their jurisdictions flown at half-staff to mark the death of state officials and

 state residents who died on active duty as members of the armed forces.
 In some cases governors may also direct that flags be lowered to half-staff to honor the passing of other state residents prominent outside the areas of government and the military.